 Yes, parenthood comes with unknowns and overwhelm that can make going back to work after leave seem terrifying.
 But there are also ways to plan a thoughtful and mindful maternity leave and return.
 AND there are legions of new working mamas out there who are eager to support you through it.

-Lori Mihalich-Levin, JD, is the founder of Mindful Return and creator of the Mindful Return E-Course (next session starts ), that helps women make the transition back to work after maternity leave.
-A health care lawyer, she is also mama to two beautiful red-headed boys (ages 2 and 4).
+Lori Mihalich-Levin, JD, is the founder of Mindful Return and creator of the Mindful Return E-Course (next session starts lawyer, she is also mama to two beautiful red-headed boys (ages 2 and 4).), that helps women make the transition back to work after maternity leave.
+A healthcare

 Fairygodboss is committed to improving the workplace and lives of women.